Submodular Learning and Covering with Response-Dependent Costs: Tight approximation bounds for the generalized greedy algorithm

-The ratio between the trivial bound that depends on the cost ratio $\crr_\cost$, mentioned in \secref{setting}, and this new bound, is $\crr_\cost/\sscr_\cost$, which is unbounded in the general case: for instance, if each action has one response which costs $1$ and the other responses cost $M \gg 1$, then $\crr_\cost = M$ but $\sscr_\cost = 1$.
+The ratio between the trivial bound that depends on the cost ratio $\crr_\cost$, mentioned in \secref{setting}, and this new bound, is $\crr_\cost/\sscr_\cost$, which is unbounded in the general case: for instance, if each action has one response which costs $1$, and the other responses cost $M \gg 1$, then $\crr_\cost = M$ but $\sscr_\cost = 1$.
 Whenever $|\cY| = 2$, $\sscr_\cost =1$.
 Thus, the approximation factor of the greedy algorithm for any binary active learning problem is independent of the cost function.
 This coincides with the results of \cite{SaettlerLaCi14,SaettlerLaCi15} for active learning with binary labels.
 If $|\cY| > 2$, then the bound is smallest when $\sscr_\cost = 1$, which would be the case if for each action there is one preferred response which has a low cost, while all other responses have the same high cost.
-For instance, consider a marketing application, in which the action is to recommend a product to a user, and the response is either buying the product (a preferred response), or not buying it, in which case additional feedback could be provided from the user, but the cost (user dissatisfaction) remains the same regardlesss of that feedback.
+For instance, this could be the case in a marketing application, in which the action is to recommend a product to a user, and the response is either buying the product (a preferred response), or not buying it, in which case additional feedback could be provided by the user, but the cost (user dissatisfaction) remains the same regardlesss of that feedback.

 To prove \thmref{worstcase}, we use the following property of learning objectives: For such objectives, there exists an optimal algorithm (that is, one that obtains $\OPT$) that only selects actions for which at least two responses are possible given the action-response pairs observed so far.
 Formally, we define \emph{bifurcating} algorithms.
-Denote the set of possible responses for $x$ given the history $S$ by \mbox{$\cY_\cH(x,S) := \{ h(x) \mid h \in \vs_\cH(S)\}.$} We omit the subscript $\cH$ when clear from context. \begin{definition} An interactive algorithm $\cA$ is \emph{bifurcating} for $\cH$ if for all $t$ and $h \in \cH$, $|\cY_\cH(\cA(S^h_{t}[\cA]),S^h_{t}[\cA])| \geq 2$. \end{definition}
+Denote the set of possible responses for $x$ given the history $S$ by

+We omit the subscript $\cH$ when clear from context. \begin{definition} An interactive algorithm $\cA$ is \emph{bifurcating} for $\cH$ if for all $t$ and $h \in \cH$,